nychealth/immunization-data/demo/README.md

-RACE_ETHNICITY |Race and ethnicity POP_DENOMINATOR_YEAR |Year of population estimates POP_DENOMINATOR |Population estimates, denominator for vaccination coverage COUNT_PEOPLE_VAC |Number of people who received the number of required doses of the vaccine series, numerator for vaccination coverage
+RACE_ETHNICITY |Race and ethnicity POP_DENOMINATOR_YEAR |Year of population estimates POP_DENOMINATOR |Population estimates, denominator for vaccination coverage COUNT_PEOPLE_VAC |Number of people who received the number of recommended doses of the vaccine series, numerator for vaccination coverage
-PERC_VAC |Point estimates of vaccination coverage, percentage rounded to the nearest whole number, capped at 99% of the population who received the number of required doses of the vaccine series
+PERC_VAC |Point estimates of vaccination coverage, percentage rounded to the nearest whole number, capped at 99% of the population who received the number of recommended doses of the vaccine series